UN Universal Periodic Review

 The principles applied by Finland in the preparatory phase include openness, broad-based consultations, readiness for constructive dialogue and self-critical assessment, and stressing the importance of consistency and coherence between national and international human rights policies.
 Finland also seeks to set an example to other countries by encouraging them to adhere to the principles that we consider important in their own reviews.

-The Ministry for Foreign Affairs will coordinate drafting of the third national report and preparations for the review of Finland.
-The project nevertheless involves the entire Government, and all branches of government will participate in the process.
+The Ministry for Foreign Affairs coordinates the drafting of national reports and preparations for the review of Finland.
+The review nevertheless involves the entire Government, and all branches of government will participate in the process.

 What happens with action recommendations received?

-After the dialogue, the country under review decides which action recommendations it will adopt.
+After the dialogue, the country under review decides which action recommendations it will support, which it will support partly and which it notes.
 The Ministry for Foreign Affairs will forward the action recommendations to the competent government departments for further measures.

-Member States should implement the recommendations that they have adopted, and report on this implementation either at the mid-term review, or at the next periodic review.
-Adopting a recommendation does not create a legal obligation, but establishes a political commitment.
+Member States should implement the recommendations that they have supported, and report on the implementation either at the mid-term review, or at the next periodic review.
+Supporting a recommendation does not create a legal obligation, but establishes a political commitment.

 Universal Periodic Review of Finland, 4th cycle